-Task D(ii)
+Task D (ii)

-You will be required to implement the project plan developed in Task D(i) to support positive outcomes for individuals.
+You will be required to implement the project plan developed in Task D(i) to support positive outcomes for children in your workplace/setting.

 You will be required to maintain a reflective log throughout the delivery of your practice.
-This log should detail the role that you have taken in implementing your plan, as well as include reflections on any changes in approach you have taken, any challenges faced and overcome etc. Your reflective log should also include consideration of how you have drawn on research, theories and models to inform your practice.
+This log should detail the role that you have taken in implementing your plan, as well as include reflections on any changes in approach you have taken, any challenges faced and overcome etc.